-At the time an employee takes vacation, his/her accrued vacation pay will replace his/her regular basic pay for the period of his/her vacation so his/her pay will continue without interruption.
+At the time an employee takes vacation, their accrued vacation pay will replace their regular basic pay for the period of their vacation so their pay will continue without interruption.

 An employee may request to receive their vacation pay as a lump sum just prior to their vacation.
-He/she should provide the Employer with two (2) weeks' notice.
-Such vacation pay will be an amount equivalent to his/her vacation pay earned, up to the amount of vacation time being taken.
+They should provide the Employer with two weeks' notice.
+Such vacation pay will be an amount equivalent to their vacation pay earned, up to the amount of vacation time being taken.